IDSLab-KU/BFPsim/README.md

 ## Setup with docker (Recommended)

 1. Install [Docker](https://docs.docker.com/engine/install/) on the targeted machine.
-2. Clone this repository with `git clone https://github.com/IDS-Lab-DGIST/BFPsim`
+2. Clone this repository
-3. Run Installation `./install.sh` (You may need to edit file's authority using chmod)
+3. Make docker image as `docker build . -t $(whoami)/bfpsim:latest` (It will take a while, so get some coffee break)

 ## Setup tensorboard

 After creating docker container, you should execute tensorboard on background.

-On this repository, just execute `./tensorboard.sh [External Port]`.
-External Port can set manually, take care that it doesn't conflict with other user if you are using remote server.
-Recommended value is `6006`.
+To execute tensorboard, move to `tensorboard` directory, and execute `./run.sh [External Port]`.
+Make sure you are in tensorboard directory.
+Recommended value for external port is `6006`, but you can change if you know what you are doing.
+It will take a while if you first executing tensorboard, since docker image is different from main image

-If your running this on remote server, make sure you opened the external port using `ufw` or else, then input `[Remote Server IP]:[External Port]` on your favorite internet browser.
+If your running this on remote server, make sure you opened the external port using `ufw`, `iptables`, etc, then input `[Remote Server IP]:[External Port]` on your beloved internet browser.

-If you are running this on local machine, just type `http://localhost:[External Port]`.
+If you are running this on local machine, just type `http://localhost:[External Port]`, and you're good to go. :smiley:

 ## Setup without docker